Spring Boot Actuator – Creating Custom Endpoints

 You must provide a unique id to the endpoint in order to identify it.

-We have used @ResponseBody because we want response to be displayed directly on the body of the response rather than using a view file, such as, jsp.
+I have used @ResponseBody because I want response to be displayed directly on the body of the response rather than using a view file, such as, jsp.

 @Component